Matrisome/MatriCom/README.md

 * **Level 1**: Less reliable interactions sourced from massive, generalist databases.
   * STRING (physical subnetwork), BioGRID (multi-validated), OmniPath

-Using this ranking system, communication pairs in MatriComDB were assigned reliability scores based on their database source.
-Each pair was further characterized by the type of communication (*Non.matrisome-Matrisome* or *Matrisome-Matrisome*), division and category of matrisome partners ([The Matrisome Project](https://sites.google.com/uic.edu/matrisome/home)), and localization of gene products (*Matrisome*, *Surfaceome*, *Extracellular (Non-matrisome)*, or *Intracellular*).
-In cases where a protein occupies multiple cellular compartments, we implemented the following hierarchy:
+Each pair was further characterized by the type of communication (*Non.matrisome-Matrisome* or *Matrisome-Matrisome*), division and category of matrisome partners, and localization of gene products (*Matrisome*, *Surfaceome*, *Extracellular (Non-matrisome)*, or *Intracellular*).
+In cases where a protein occupies multiple cellular compartments, we implemented the following hierarchy, such that genes encoding proteins that do not fall into one of three highest-ranked compartments are marked as intracellular:
   * Matrisome > Surfaceome > Extracellular (Non-matrisome) > Intracellular

-Genes encoding proteins that do not fall into one of three highest-ranked compartments are marked as intracellular.
+Matrisome division and category annotations are from [The Matrisome Project](https://sites.google.com/uic.edu/matrisome/home).
 Sources for cellular compartment annotations are [The Matrisome Project](https://sites.google.com/uic.edu/matrisome/home), [The _in silico_ human Surfaceome](https://doi.org/10.1073/pnas.1808790115), and [Gene Ontology GO:0005576 (extracellular region)](https://www.ebi.ac.uk/QuickGO/term/GO:0005576).

 ## Workflow
 The graphical user interface of MatriCom features a single input panel with three sections: **Data Input**, **Query Parameters**, and **Filters** (Figure 2).